Key Takeaways

 To fix this issue, make the “Guest” option the most prominent option on the account-selection step to ensure users can easily find it.

-During testing, we observed that extensive and strict password rules can cause up to an 18% checkout-abandonment rate among existing account users when they have trouble signing in.
+During testing, we observed that extensive and strict password rules can cause up to an 19% checkout-abandonment rate among existing account users when they have trouble signing in.

-3) 44% of Sites Use “Delivery Speed” Instead of “Delivery Date”
+3) Use “Delivery Speed” Instead of “Delivery Date” (48% Don’t)

 Users have one main concern for delivery speed: “When will I receive my order?”

-The solution historically used within e-commerce is to clearly state the shipping speed for each of the shipping options; for example, “Standard: 2 Business Days – $4.95”.
+The solution historically used within ecommerce is to clearly state the shipping speed for each of the shipping options; for example, “Standard: 2 Business Days – $4.95”.

 Displaying “Shipping Speed: 2 Business Days” forces users to research, calculate, and sometimes even guess when they will actually receive their order.